meisterT/domjudge-docker/README.md

 * cgroup enabled kernel

 Use:
-* ./create [repository-URL] (takes several minutes)
+* ./create [repository-URL] (takes approx. 15 minutes with a fast internet connection)
-* docker run --privileged -p 127.0.0.1:12345:80 domjudge (also takes several minutes) (Use docker.io instead of docker on debian/Ubuntu)
+* docker run --privileged -p 127.0.0.1:12345:80 domjudge (Use docker.io instead of docker on debian/Ubuntu)
 * point your web browser to localhost:12345/domjudge (login with admin/admin)